Lewis & Clark Graduate School of Education & Counseling

 Print This Course

-Content: Internship placement is in a community-based mental health/addiction or school setting.
+Content: Internship in a community setting.
 Participants engage in counseling and related professional activities under supervision.
 Students write reports, prepare case histories, and submit work samples for supervisory review.

 Credits: 3 semester hours.